Best Netflix movies to watch now

-James McAvoy stars as a detective looking for a promotion in the crime dramedy "Filth," based on the novel by Irvine Welsh.
+James McAvoy stars as a detective looking for a promotion in "Filth," a crime dramedy based on the novel by Irvine Welsh.

-Colin Firth is a depressed professor living out a fateful, lonely day in California circa 1962 in the drama "A Single Man," directed by fashion designer Tom Ford.
+Colin Firth is a depressed professor living out a fateful, lonely day in California circa 1962 in "A Single Man," a drama directed by fashion designer Tom Ford.

 Paul Hogan stars in "Crocodile Dundee," a 1986 comedy about a crocodile hunter from the Australian Outback trying to adjust to life in New York City.

 Robin Williams stars as Phillip Brainard, the quintessential absent-minded professor who is so wrapped up with his revolutionary new invention he's totally oblivious to the world around him in the 1997 comedy "Flubber."

 "The Immigrant"(Credit: AP / Anne Joyce)

 Joaquin Phoenix, Marion Cotillard and Jeremy Renner star in the rich 1920s drama "The Immigrant," about a Polish woman forced into prostitution shortly after her arrival in New York City.

 "The Birdcage"(Credit: Lorey Sebastian)